FrigaZzz/ssl_extensions/java/README.md

-# Maven POM Viewer Plugin
+# SSL for IDEA Plugins

 A plugin for IntelliJ IDEA that allows viewing Maven POM files with SSL certificate support.
 This plugin provides a convenient tool window to fetch and view Maven POM files directly within your IDE, making it easier to inspect dependencies and configurations.